Epoxy Resin Dining Table using Pecky Sinker Cypress

 Next, I used an orbital sander with 220 grit sandpaper to smooth out the surface.

 Finally, I wiped the surface down with a tac cloth after wiping the table with acetone.

-Note: I was worried after I sanded the epoxy b/c it turns to a hazy white color and imperfections are more visible, but this goes away once the flood coat is applied.
+Also, I was worried after I sanded the epoxy b/c it turns to a hazy white color and imperfections are more visible.
+However, this goes away once the flood coat is applied.

 Epoxy Resin Flood Coat

-It was time for the flood coat (stage 3) & I was really excited to see how this was going to turn out.
+It was time for the flood coat (stage 3) and I was really excited to see how this was going to turn out.

-In addition, I was a bit nervous since this was my first time working with epoxy.
+Additionally, I was a bit nervous since this was my first epoxy resin dining table project.

 Next, I poured the flood coat slowly to make sure it covered the half of the table top.